yashgupta417/online-ide/README.md

 # online-ide

-An online IDE named CodeRunner which can be used to run c++ (more languages will be added soon) files.
+An online IDE named CodeRunner which currently supports c++ and python.
 It uses [online-judge](https://github.com/yashgupta417/online-judge) as the backend.

 Vist [here](https://main.d1uyx33e7avuub.amplifyapp.com/) to use the CodeRunner.